Each year the event takes place in multiple locations, including Austin, Berlin, San Francisco, New York and London.

 Another very unique challenge we faced while in lockdown due to Covid-19 was that we couldn’t bring our team together to produce and manage the event from a single location.
 Instead we needed to set up communication channels and remote preview streams so our team could all operate together as one, but from their own locations.
 Thankfully we have technology available at our finger tips so could construct systems to deal with this challenge.

 Content is king!
 We wanted to produce a live event that people wanted to watch.
 All of the contributors were prepped and rehearsed in advance of the event to ensure they were set up exactly as required, and we had full talk back facilities to prep them in advance of them going live.

 We tested everything with all contributors.
 This included setting up and configuring software on their computer, making sure their camera was positioned to get the best shot, testing their microphone, checking the lighting and moving them off a WIFI connection to ethernet where we found connections problems.

 We pre-recorded some segments.
 This gave us time between sessions to get presenters dialled in and tested for panel sessions.
 These pre-recorded talks were again all done with the presenters at their homes, using their laptops, webcams and audio headsets and then edited in our remote studio.

 We created pre-set looks to the stream that we could switch to with ease.
 These included: • 3 Remote Hosts • 1 Remote Host + Google Slides • 1 Remote Speaker + Google Slides • 4 Remote Panellists

-We built redundancy was built into every system where possible and we were ready for a multitude of different technical challenges throughout the event and had content we could switch away to if we lost any feeds.
+We built redundancy into every system where possible and we were ready for a multitude of different technical challenges throughout the event and had content we could switch away to if we lost any feeds.